Friday, February 6, 2026

 Well that was too much to ask for.

 The only option for rust was to build a website using web assembly.
+I took a look at many frameworks and finally settled on yew.rs.
 I managed to get a site up and running on Github Pages.
 But the load time was painful.

 Eventually, I compromised.
 I learned TypeScript and rebuilt the site using the Deno Fresh framework.